-Knowing your budget and top business goals will help you allocate resources more effectively and leave room for continued growth internationally.
+Knowing your budget and top business goals will help you allocate resources more effectively and leave room for continued international growth.
 For example, your initial goal might be to hire a large team to support your company’s growth.
-If that’s the case, you may need to keep supplemental benefits to a minimum to ensure your budget will cover the requirements for every employee.
+If that’s the case, you may need to keep supplemental benefits to a minimum to ensure your budget will cover the statutory requirements for every employee.

-Understanding your employees’ needs is paramount to developing a competitive benefits program that offers value for your workers.
-You might send out questionnaires to local employees or conduct interviews to see which benefits they expect and which are most important to them.
+Understanding employees’ needs is paramount to developing a competitive benefits program that offers value.
+Consider sending out questionnaires to local employees or conducting interviews to see which benefits they expect, and which are most important to them.

-During this stage, you might also research other local companies in your industry to see if you can match their benefits offerings.
+During this stage, you might also research other local companies in your industry to match their benefits offerings.

-After you finish your needs assessment, complete a gap analysis to identify your current capabilities and where your business can grow.
+After you finish your needs assessment, complete a gap analysis to identify your current capabilities and where your company can grow.
 Integrate the data you’ve gathered into a comprehensive strategy that prioritizes vital benefits for your employees.
-Be sure to include employee contributions, cost containment features, and administration expenses in your calculations as you plan for program costs.
+Be sure to include employee contributions, cost containment features, and administration expenses in your calculations.

 The amount your company will spend on benefits is highly individualized and depends on how you build your program.
 During the development stage of planning, ensure you’re evaluating your available resources and creating a benefits plan that is sustainable in the long term.
-You might choose to set aside a percentage of total revenue to contribute to benefits each year.
+At G-P, we recommend budgeting around 20% on top of the employee’s gross salary for benefits.

-To obtain exact percentages for your company’s contributions, you can consult with the Norwegian Tax Administration.
+To obtain exact percentages for these contributions, employers can consult with the Norwegian Tax Administration.

-You are responsible for reporting all deductible and taxable benefits you provide to employees.
-A general tax exemption is available for employer gifts and benefits up to a value of 5000 Norwegian Kroner (NOK).
+Employers are responsible for reporting all deductible and taxable benefits provided to employees.
+A general tax exemption is available for employer gifts and benefits up to a value of NOK 5,000.
 This tax exemption can apply to interest benefits, housing assistance, and other similar items.
-Most other types of benefits will be taxable, so you’ll need to complete your due diligence to determine appropriate tax rates.
+Most other types of benefits will be taxable, so employers need to take this into account to determine appropriate tax rates.